Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/playbooks/strategic-hiring.md

 8. What did you like least?

-9. Would you recommend SkyMirror as a place to work?
+9. Would you recommend Skymirror as a place to work?

 10. Any other feedback?